-Royalties within Marban Engineering
+Royalties within Marban Alliance

-Table 1 summarizes the NSR and net profits interest ("NPI") royalties applicable to production from the Gold Hawk, First Canadian, Norlartic, and Marban historical properties and payable to companies previously involved with the property.
+Table 1 summarizes the NSR and net profits interest ("NPI") royalties reported in the Marban Technical Report as being applicable to production from the Gold Hawk, First Canadian, Norlartic, and Marban historical properties and payable to companies previously involved with the property.
 In addition to these royalties, the Mining Tax Act of June 6, 2011 enacted a 16% fixed royalty on profits calculated on a mine-by-mine basis, meaning that a loss on one mine cannot be used to reduce the profits generated by another mine.

 As per the option agreement with Aur Resources Inc. ("Aur") dated February 3, 2006, upon a decision to proceed to production on any deposit located on the Norlartic, First Canadian, and Marban historical properties, O3 Mining must make a one-time production payment of C\$5,000,000 to Aur (now, Teck Resources Ltd.).
-On October 19, 2015, Osisko Gold Royalties Ltd. ("Osisko Gold") bought the Teck Resources Ltd. NSR and payment rights.
+On October 19, 2015, Osisko Gold Royalties Ltd. ("Osisko Gold Royalties") bought the Teck Resources Ltd. NSR and payment rights.

 Historical Property Royalty Mineral Resources Subject to Royalty Norlartic 2% NSR payable to Osisko Gold Royalties pursuant to an agreement dated October 19, 2015 between Osisko Gold Royalties and Teck Resources Ltd. The buy back right was purchased by Osisko Gold Royalties from the previous owner in 2014.
-Norlartic Kierens Kierens1% NSR payable to Osisko Gold Royalties pursuant to an agreement dated October 19, 2015 between Osisko Gold Royalties and Teck Resources Ltd The buy back right was purchased by Osisko Gold Royalties from the previous owner in 2014.
-9 / 3 % NPI payable to Compressario Corporation (formerly First Canadian Gold Corporation Inc.) pursuant to an agreement dated February 13, 1984 between Aur (as successor to Brominco Inc.) and Compressario Corporation, as supplemented by agreements dated October 23, 1986 and February 25, 1987.
+Norlartic Kierens 1% NSR payable to Osisko Gold Royalties pursuant to an agreement dated October 19, 2015 between Osisko Gold Royalties and Teck Resources Ltd. The buy back right was purchased by Osisko Gold Royalties from the previous owner in 2014.
+Kierens 9 / 3 % NPI payable to Compressario Corporation (formerly First Canadian Gold Corporation Inc.) pursuant to an agreement dated February 13, 1984 between Aur (as successor to Brominco Inc.) and Compressario Corporation, as supplemented by agreements dated October 23, 1986 and February 25, 1987.
+This royalty only applies to claims 3357861, 3363141 and 3363142, which do not cover the Mineral Resource. / 3 % NPI payable to Anthony Camisso pursuant to a letter agreement dated February 25, 1987.
 This royalty only applies to claims 3357861, 3363141 and 3363142, which do not cover the Mineral Resource.
+Marban (1) 1% NSR payable to Canhorn Mining Corporation pursuant to an agreement dated March 31, 1989 between Aur and Canhorn Mining Corporation.
+The agreement contains a buy back clause for 100% of the NSR for C\$500,000 (source Osisko annual information form December 31, 2017).
+Marban 0.5% NSR payable to Osisko Gold Royalties pursuant to an agreement announced October 19, 2015, between Osisko Gold Royalties and Teck Marban

-Table 1: Royalties Payable on Marban Engineering
+Table 1: Royalties Payable on certain claims of Marban Alliance